 The distribution and characteristics of the soils types and the soil processes like the erosion processes (kind, degree), should be checked and described.
 The places of newly emerged erosion processes (kind, degree) should be studied and described.

 2.3 Biological information

-2.3.1 Information for natural habitats in the site subject of planning
+2.3.1 Information on natural habitats in the site